The new general data privacy laws in Oregon and Delaware expand on existing requirements under other state privacy laws.*

 Notably, outside of California, we are beginning to see a trend emerge for states to adopt the more consumer-friendly Colorado model, compared to the (arguably more business-friendly) Virginia model.[iv]
 While the existing state laws largely impose the same requirements on covered businesses and provide the same privacy rights to individuals as Virginia, the Colorado model refers to state laws that are generally considered more consumer-friendly by, for example, adopting the broader definition of “sale” of personal data and requiring covered businesses to recognize certain privacy requests submitted through authorized agents and universal opt-out mechanisms.

-Additionally, while almost all of the existing general state privacy laws provide covered businesses with a right to cure alleged noncompliance (except California, where any cure period is now up to the discretion of state regulators), the right to cure is typically temporary under the Colorado model (generally expiring one year after the effective date), whereas the right to cure under the Virginia model is permanent.
+Additionally, while almost all of the existing general state data privacy laws provide covered businesses with a right to cure alleged noncompliance (except California, where any cure period is now up to the discretion of state regulators), the right to cure is typically temporary under the Colorado model (generally expiring one year after the effective date), whereas the right to cure under the Virginia model is permanent.

 As described below, both Oregon and Delaware follow the Colorado model, which brings the Colorado model total to five states (Colorado, Connecticut, Montana, Oregon, and Delaware), with the Virginia model still at seven states (Virginia, Utah, Florida, Texas, Tennessee, Iowa, and Indiana).
 Given that California diverges in many respects from the other state privacy laws, we generally do not consider it to fall within either model.